rizwan23arif/LeetCode-Solutions/README.md

 # LeetCode-Solutions

-This repository contains the LeetCode problem solutions in JAVA language.
+This repository contains the LeetCode problem solved by me in JAVA and Python language.